stroxler/pyre-notes-and-tools/README.md

 Hence this project, where I'm intending to create some example python projects that I can use to see the results of end-to-end `pyre infer` runs.

+## How do I use it?

+You'll need to have a pyre client and binary (you can build these off of `facebook/pyre-check` following the instructions in `CONTRIBUTING.md`.

+Then just navigate into one of the project directories and run `pyre -n check` to see what `pyre check` does.
+You can similarly test other commands like `pyre infer`.